Advice

 The Nike ZommX Vaporfly Next 2 shoes are great for road running, but don’t be tempted to use them on long trail runs and hikes.

-Nike running shoes – the worst choice a hiker can make
+Nike – the worst choice a hiker can make

 So we’ve established that Nike running shoes are not the best choice a hiker can make.
 But does this company offer any alternatives?

 Yes.
-Nike have a pretty good range of hiking shoes that easily cope with the rigours of difficult terrain.
-The Nike ACG Air Mada is one of example which appears to have a large number of positive reviews.
-We haven’t tried them yet, but will do in the near future.
+Nike has a pretty good range of hiking shoes that easily cope with the rigours of difficult terrain.
+The Nike ACG Air Mada is one example which appears to have a large number of positive reviews.
+We haven’t tried them yet but will do in the near future.

-Tip: avoid dedicated road running shoes as they are not suitable for hiking, or hillwalking.
+Tip: avoid dedicated road runners as they are not suitable for hiking, or hillwalking.

-Before we get into the ins and outs of hiking shoes, let’s look at an alternative: trail running shoes.
+Before we get into the ins and outs, let’s look at an alternative: trail running shoes.

 I’ve used trail shoes on a number of longer distance hikes – mainly fastpacking – (see the link above for a breakdown of the Altra Lone Peak) because they’re designed for rough terrain, which is the main box to tick off when considering your choice of footwear.
-On less arduous routes I’ve used my Hoka Challenger ATR 6 shoes which are a good compromise when the going is a little less hard.
+On less arduous routes I’ve used my Hoka Challenger ATR 6, or Salomon XT Rush which are a good compromise when the going is a little less hard.

-What do you need to consider when choosing trail running shoes for a hike?
+What you need to consider when choosing this option for hiking

 To be honest, not much.
 Here’s a rundown…